ISG-Siegen/lenskit-auto/README.md

 Then create your Python package directory and start working on code!

+This project does **not** set up the CI infrastructure - that currently varies too much from project to project.

 ## Updating Common Files

 To make sure you have the current version of the common files, run: